Privacy Policy

 COLLECTING, HANDLING AND SHARING PERSONAL DATA

 Most of the data collected comes directly from the individual or family concerned.
 There are occasions where the data collected is from third parties (e.g. previous school, references) or from publicly available information.
-Personal data is protected by data policies and is accessed only by appropriate staff to perform necessary business tasks.
-This data is guarded by user privilege sets as well as back up processes and procedures.
+Personal data is protected by internal data policies and is accessed only by appropriate staff to perform necessary business tasks.
+This data is guarded by user privilege sets as well as backup processes and procedures.
 Personal data is only shared externally when needed for the business purposes of the College (e.g. Toronto Public Health and the Ontario University Application Centre).
 UCC does not otherwise share or sell personal data to other individuals or organizations without expressed permission.

 PROCESSING PERSONAL DATA